3 Ways You Can Benefit from Neuromarketing

 Here are three ways you can use neuromarketing to benefit your business.

-- The eyes have it.
-Although an estimated 42 percent of marketing materials feature a company logo in the lower right-hand corner, eye-tracking studies suggest that this is the worst place to put your brand identity, says facial coding expert Dan Hill.
+Although an estimated 42% of marketing materials feature a company logo in the lower right-hand corner, eye-tracking studies suggest that this is the worst place to put your brand identity, says facial coding expert Dan Hill.
 His research indicates that the best logo position is the lower middle part of the page.
 The logic: Because the consumer has already engaged emotionally with the opening pitch of the ad, this placement leads them to associate of your brand as one that can fulfill a void or a need.